Understanding Windows Autopatch with Intune

 An Entra ID group is required to register Windows devices to the Windows Autopatch service.
 The group can be either assigned or Dynamic.
 Windows Autopatch scans these groups to discover eligible devices, automatically enrolling them for management and applying relevant update policies.

-While you can have a dynamic group, the assigned group provides more flexibility as you can add the device to the group directly or add another dynamic group as its member.
+While you can have a dynamic group, the assigned group offers more flexibility, as you can add the device directly or add another dynamic group as a member.

 Create a group and give it a meaningful name, such as “Windows Autopatch Device Registration”.